segment-boneyard/resolve-semver/Readme.md

 # resolve-semver

+Resolve a set of semver constraints with the fewest versions possible.

-Given a set of semvers and a set of specific versions, map each semver to the specific version that most optimally satisfies the set of semvers.
+Given a set of semvers strings and a set of available versions, map each semver string to an available version in the set so that the fewest number of available versions are actually used.

 ## Installation